What is content pruning and how can it help you?

 Trimming your content: the key benefits

-a pair of scissors cutting a url
+A pair of scissors cutting a URL

 Content pruning lets you remove those pages on your site that are low-quality, low-relevance, and not ranking very well.
 While it has a few risks if not done correctly, there are still many key benefits to consider.
 Let’s take a look at them: